How China saved Europe's jobless architects

 But the Italian also wants to expand his business in Europe.
 The prospect of China-based firms opening in the West -- effectively reversing the traditional flow of talent -- is an idea raised by Pipilis in Greece too.

 "My studio in China (Studio O) always wanted to open something in Europe when the time was right," she said.
-"There could be this super-interesting interdisciplinary and intercultural approach that comes from Europe, goes to China and is then brought back to Europe -- it's an ongoing link."
+"There could be this super-interesting interdisciplinary and intercultural approach that comes from Europe, goes to China and is then brought back to Europe -- it's an ongoing link.

 "Or it could get lost in translation."